 The Page of Cups is a chicken skull; the Knight of Cups, the skull of a fox.
 And as you read the companion guidebook, Lupa offers a wealth of insight into natural history and the artist’s point of view.
 Above you get a peek inside the companion book and how well-structured it is.
 You’ve got an entry describing the card imagery, the artist’s inspiration for the card design, and card meaning.
 I resonate closely with Lupa’s interpretations of the cards throughout the book.

 Finally, we have the suit of Swords, united under the theme of teeth assemblage.
 In the Ace of Swords, for instance, we see a horse incisor, and in Two of Swords, a pair of muskrat teeth.
 I love the concept for the Three of Swords here– three fox fangs sunken into a red heart cast above a stormy gray and silver backdrop.
 Lupa tells us that the Four of Swords here is one of her favorite cards.
 Here is depicted four fox canine teeth encircling a piece of red agate.
-I love what she chose for the Queen of Swords (my significator card)–a red-tailed hawk skull amidst a backdrop reminiscent of clouds.
+I love what she chose for the Queen of Swords (my significator card)–a replica of a red-tailed hawk skull amidst a backdrop reminiscent of clouds.